Wandering in Fukuoka

 This is a stand-up bar, quite small, frequented by people who live or work in the neighborhood.
 Plus the occasional foreign visitor.

 Above and below I'm in one corner, looking diagonally to the far corner.
+That's the full width of the place.
 Some of the menu is in the form of pictures above the counter, with names and costs.

 Other menu items are printed or hand-written on strips.